Lia Thomas: Early life and education

-Thomas grew up in Austin, Texas, and has an older brother.
-She began swimming at the age of five, and was sixth in the state high school swimming championships, competing for Westlake High School.
-In 2017, she started attending the University of Pennsylvania.
-She graduated in 2022 and plans to attend law school, pursuing a career as a civil rights attorney.
+Thomas was born in May 1999 and grew up in Austin, Texas.
+She has an older brother.
+Thomas began swimming at the age of five, and was sixth in the state high school swimming championships for boys' events while competing for Westlake High School.
+In 2017, she enrolled at the University of Pennsylvania, graduating in 2022 with plans to attend law school.
+Thomas began to question her gender identity towards the end of high school, and came out as transgender to her family during the summer of 2018 after her freshman year at Penn.